sait-wbdv/assessments/cpnt200/final/README.md

-# DRAFT - Final Project: Wordpress Website with Elementor
+# Final Project: Wordpress Website with Elementor
 This assignment will be completed in groups of 3-4.
 You have the freedom to pick the website topic to encourage creativity (and potentially give you ammunition for the Final Presentations).
 For the purposes of roles and responsibilities, it's up to each group how you delegate tasks.

 The project goal is to create a Wordpress CMS, using Elementor, that is deployed on Flywheel.